ClimateCodeFoundation/ccc-gistemp/readme.txt

 compared, generating a report in index.html.

-Note that there are indeed some changes between the results of the reference run and 0.4.1, mainly caused by a change to the GISTEMP algorithm, for rural/urban station distinction, made at GISS since the reference run.
+Note that there are indeed some changes between the results of the reference run and 0.4.1 (and subsequent versions), mainly caused by a change to the GISTEMP algorithm, for rural/urban station distinction, made at GISS since the reference run.
 We have replicated that change in ccc-gistemp (see http://ccc-gistemp.googlecode.com/issues/detail?id=54).
 To test ccc-gistemp running the same algorithm as the reference GISTEMP run, edit code/parameters.py to set use_global_brightness = False before running tool/regression.py.

 A. REFERENCES